Public Hearings & Notices

 - emailed to email@example.com (unless otherwise specified)

-by 9 a.m. on the Friday prior to the public hearing will be included in the council agenda.
-Written and verbal submissions may also be made at the public hearing with
+by 12 p.m. on the Friday prior to the public hearing will be shared with Council.
+Written and verbal submissions may also be made at the public hearing without prior notification to the City of Wetaskiwin.

 For more information regarding the City of Wetaskiwin’s procedures for a Public Hearing please contact our Legislative Executive Assistant at 780.361.4409 or send an email to firstname.lastname@example.org.